 Lesher Center for the Arts

 Walnut Creek may not be known for its performing arts scene, but it's time to shed some light on the stage at the Lesher Center for the Arts.
 From political satire to Tony-winning musicals, ballet to children's theater, the Lesher Center has something for everyone on almost every night of the week.
-This fall, catch 1776, a musical based on the birth of our nation performed by the Contra Costa Musical Theatre (runs October 7–November 5), or get in the Halloween mood with Baskerville: A Sherlock Holmes Mystery performed by Center REPertory Company (runs October 21–November 19). // 1601 Civic Dr. (Walnut Creek), lesherartscenter.org
+This winter, catch Dance Lessons, a hilariously original love story, performed by Center REPertory Company (runs October 19–November 17) or get in the holiday spirit with the timeless classic A Christmas Carol, also presented by the Center REPertory (runs Dec 6 - 16). // 1601 Civic Dr. (Walnut Creek), lesherartscenter.org

 Walnut Creek on Ice is the only outdoor ice rink in the East Bay.(Courtesy of walnutcreekonice.com)

 Walnut Creek on Ice

 Skip the crowds in San Francisco and skate over to Civic Park's Walnut Creek on Ice, where you can enjoy an evening under the stars without bundling up for the elements.
 Arriving November 9, the only East Bay outdoor ice rink beckons adults wanting to feel like a kid again. // 1365 Civic Dr. (Walnut Creek), walnutcreekonice.com

 Take a class at the brand new—and one-of-a-kind—Anthropologie & Co.
 From calligraphy and flower crowns to terrarium building, a class here is sure to up your craft game.
 These classes are offered for free and you take home whatever you make.
 Post-class, check out the levels of bedroom inspiration, enviable shoe collections, and clothes that will have you in your best style. // 1149 S. Main St. (Walnut Creek), anthropologie.com